Ford Heights, IL Demographics

 A map of Ford Heights's Population by Race

-Of the 1,466 places in Illinois, Ford Heights is the 521st most populous.
+Ford Heights is ranked the 618th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Ford Heights was ranked the 521st most populous place in the 2020 Census.

 Ford Heights's White Population